 POPPO’S TAQUERIA: I read the great reviews of this place, and I visited it with high expectations.
 The reviews were right – here you can find amazing tacos, with very fresh ingredients, and it is an explosion of flavors.
 They make everything from scratch.
 I had the two tacos with carnitas, and I have to say that I placed another order – yes, it was that good!

-UGLY GROUPER: A classic while you are in Anna Maria Island.
-I was staying very close to the Ugly Grouper and the time I passed by this place was packed!
-They have a great outdoor seating area, as well as indoor.
-The best thing on the menu is the giant and fresh groper sandwich, and there was nothing ugly about it.
+UGLY GROUPER: A classic while you are on Anna Maria Island.
+I was staying very close to the Ugly Grouper and by the time I passed by this place was packed!
+They have a great outdoor seating area, as well as an indoor one.
+The best thing on the menu is the giant and fresh Groper sandwich, and there was nothing ugly about it.
 It was AMAZING!

 WATERFRONT RESTAURANT: They serve excellent grouper tacos with fresh salsa and jicama slaw.
 If you want to hang out where the locals go, this is the place to have fresh seafood, unique and great drinks, great service, and stunning views.
 They offer daily specials, craft beer, and a great selection of fine wines.